- Accommodation included

 Today you can rest, explore and have fun in Nelson, or join us for an absolutely stunning ride up the Abel Tasman National Park / Route 60.
 You can go as far up as you want and then turn back, but it is definitely worth going as far as Collingwood.

 Abel Tasman National Park is New Zealand’s smallest national park – but it is perfectly formed for relaxation and adventure.
 It is an easily accessible coastal paradise.
 You can choose to explore the park from land, on the water, or in the air, with tour operators aplenty offering cruises, water taxi services, kayaking options, helitours and sailing catamarans.
 Whilst summer is a popular time to visit, locals believe that the shoulder seasons are actually the best time to explore the park, as crisp mornings, calm waters and quiet beaches allow you to truly enjoy the peace and serenity.
-Those who crave home comforts can stay in luxurious lodges, but sleeping under the stars is regarded as the ultimate way to experience the spirit of the Abel Tasman.
+Those who crave home comforts can stay in luxurious lodges, but sleeping under the stars is regarded as the ultimate way to experience the spirit of Abel Tasman.

-We return to spend another fun evening in Nelson.
+You return to spend another fun evening in Nelson.

 Day 11: Nelson – Punakaiki